jacksonwalters/scotus-v-public/README.md

 Putting a question and answer together can be performed by a neural network which is trained on a large set of Q/A pairs.
 An RNN or CNN would be best suited to this task.
 Further, there currently exist trained networks to perform political sentiment analysis on text.
-I trained one using tweet data from Donald Trump and AOC from 2018, and it performed reasonably well.
+I trained one using tweet data from Donald Trump and AOC from 2018 using [Denny Britz's classifier] (https://github.com/dennybritz/cnn-text-classification-tf), and it performed okay.
+In the intervening years TensorFlow upgraded to v2.0+ and deprecated tf.contrib.
+TensorFlow is encouraging people to use Keras and upload their own formatted datasets.

 In the end, a user puts in a set of keywords to specify an issue, and a plot of public sentiment vs. supreme court sentiment over time appears.
 One can perform regressions and try to determine when